 Multiple Employer Plans (MEPs)

 MEPs are a single retirement plan that multiple companies participate in.
-The IRS considers these individual plans for purposes of the nondiscrimination testing and the top heavy testing.
-The Department of Labor (DOL) considers these to be single plans for purposes of the Form 5500.
+The IRS considers these individual plans for purposes of nondiscrimination testing and top-heavy testing.
+The Department of Labor (DOL) considers these to be single plans for purposes of Form 5500.
 The DOL requires the adopting employers have something in common other than the retirement plan (referred to as common nexus) in order to file a single Form 5500.
 MEPs that do not meet this requirement are required to file a Form 5500 for each adopting employer.
 MEPs are often sponsored by PEOs or by companies that have some common ownership, but not enough to rise to the level of a controlled group.

 Pooled Employer Plans (PEPs)

 PEPs are a new type of MEP that was created by Congress and allowed for the first time in 2021.
 PEPs further expand the types of entities that can sponsor the plan to any company that registers as a Pooled Plan Provider (PPP) with the DOL.
 PEPs do not have the common nexus requirement other types of MEPs do and the threshold to make the MEP subject to independent CPA audit increases to 1,000 participants if no single adopting employer has more than 100 participants.
-The PPP takes on many of the fiduciary responsibilities for the plan, but can outsource those duties like any plan sponsor.
+The PPP takes on many of the fiduciary responsibilities for the plan but can outsource those duties like any plan sponsor.

 Groups of Plans (GOPs)

 GOPs are the newest plan aggregation model created by Congress and will be allowed for the first time in 2022.
 GOPs allow groups of individual plan sponsors to file a single Form 5500 if certain conditions are met.
-The conditions are that each member of the GOP have the same Trustee, Plan Administrator, Named Fiduciary, Plan Year Beginning Date and Investment options available to participants.
+The conditions are that each member of the GOP has the same Trustee, Plan Administrator, Named Fiduciary, Plan Year Beginning Date, and Investment options available to participants.
 Much additional guidance is expected from the DOL before these plans become available in 2022.

-403(b) Plans are available to organizations exempt from tax under Section 501(c)(3), churches that qualify as such and public educational institutions.
+403(b) Plans are available to organizations exempt from tax under Section 501(c)(3), churches that qualify as such, and public educational institutions.
 A 403(b) plan allows employees to contribute a portion of their salary to the plan, as well as the option for the employer to make contributions on behalf of the employee.
 The terms of the 403(b) plan determine when an employee may enroll.
 However, this plan type is generally required to allow all eligible employees to participate as of their employment date – traditionally referred to as the ‘universal availability’ rule.

 457(b) plans are available to state or local governmental entities and tax-exempt organizations.
 The combined total of employee and employer contributions cannot exceed the annual established limits each year ($19,500 in 2021).
-457(b) plans offer similar options as traditional DC plans, including catch up contributions and Roth contributions.
+457(b) plans offer similar options as traditional DC plans, including catch-up contributions and Roth contributions.
 Additionally, tax-exempt organizations that sponsor a 457(b) ‘Top Hat’ plan typically offer the plan to a small group of employees, such as top management, for participation as these plans are not permitted to include rank-and-file employees.
-These plan types can also include a combination of employee and employer contributions, but are limited to the established plan limits each year.
+These plan types can also include a combination of employee and employer contributions but are limited to the established plan limits each year.

 A 401(a) plan is generally offered by a tax-exempt organization, including governmental entities.
 The employee contribution level is established by the employer, as employee participation is often mandatory.
-The employer is also required to contribute to the plan and responsible for the investment choices.
+The employer is also required to contribute to the plan and be responsible for investment choices.

 Instant Solo(k) Plan

 This type of retirement plan is available to a direct business owner and their spouse, so long as there are no full-time employees at the business.
-Owner-Only retirement plan clients are afforded the same pre-tax deferral opportunities of traditional DC plans, but often are not required to adhere to some of the traditional annual administration requirements.
-Nova is pleased to offer it’s “Instant Solo(k)” plan option for those business owners looking to immediately establish a retirement plan.
+Owner-Only retirement plan clients are afforded the same pre-tax deferral opportunities of traditional DC plans but often are not required to adhere to some of the traditional annual administration requirements.
+Nova is pleased to offer its “Instant Solo(k)” plan option for those business owners looking to immediately establish a retirement plan.

 More About Nova 401(k) Associates